 - Hapuna Beach & Kauna`oa/Mauna Kea Beach — Probably the most beautiful beaches, and good for all types of travellers.
 Hapuna is far more accessible.

-In particular, Cate suggests checking out the Hapuna Beach Prince Hotel.
+In particular, Cate suggests checking out the Westin Hapuna Beach Resort.
 Located at the northern end of Hapuna Beach, which is consistently ranked as one of the best beaches in the world, this luxurious and refined hotel is a gem on the Kohala coastline.
 Stop in for a sunset cocktail or spend your entire stay here; you won’t regret either choice.

 Four Seasons Resort Hualalai – Capturing the charm and serenity of the Big Island, this property offers breezy oceanfront rooms and a range of amenities you’d expect of a 5-star resort.
 With 7 swimming areas (including the King’s Pool pseudo-ocean swimming experience and an adults-only pool), a Jack Nicklaus signature golf course, a spa, and multiple dining options, this property is well-located for exploring off-resort sites…if you can muster the motivation to leave.